easlice/bandcamp-downloader/README.md

 ## Notes

 If you have a logged in session in the browser, have used the `--browser`/`-b` flag correctly, and still are being told that the script isn't finding any albums, check out the page for [browser_cookie3](https://github.com/borisbabic/browser_cookie3), you might need to do some configuring in your browser to make the cookies available to the script.

-Similarly, if you have installed your browser via a flatpack the cookies will not be in the default location.
-You can work around this by either using `--cookies` to specify the path or create a symlink to where the browser would normally have its config directory be.

 If you are downloading your collection in multiple formats, the script can't tell if an already downloaded zip file is the same format or not, and will happily overwrite it.
 So make sure to use different directories for different formats, either by running the script somewhere else or by supplying directories to the `--directory`/`-d` flag.